-ISDA would welcome the opportunity to assist you in achieving a better understanding of issues that might affect the enforceability of close-out netting and of OTC derivatives trading in Kazakhstan.
-In addition, where helpful, ISDA is available to provide technical assistance in relation to our broader documentation library and market practice in other jurisdictions.
-If ISDA can be of any help in this process, we hope that you will not hesitate to contact me at the ISDA European Office, One Bishops Square, London E1 6AO, +44 20 3088 3550, pwerner@isda.org.
+We hope that our comments are helpful to you during your considerations.
+ISDA wholeheartedly endorses the spirit underlying your efforts to provide a robust statutory framework and greater legal certainty for Ukraine.
+We will be very glad for the opportunity, as the legislative process progresses, to work closely with you to address those issues we have identified.
+If ISDA can be of any help in this process, we hope that you will not hesitate to contact me at the ISDA European Office, One Bishops Square, London El 6AD, +44 20 3088 3550, pwerner@isda.org.

-We understand that AFN and NBK co-operate on matters such as this one.
-Hence, we thought it appropriate to send this letter also to Mr Medet Sartbayev, Deputy Chairman of the National Bank of Kazakhstan.
+We understand that several Ukrainian authorities co-operate on matters such as this one.
+Hence, we thought it appropriate to send this letter to the Ministry of Finance, National Bank of Ukraine and the Commissioner of the Securities and Stock Market State Commission.